-In many large companies, countless applications connected via different interfaces and managed by various providers accumulate over the years.
+In many large companies, countless applications connected via different interfaces and managed by various providers have often developed over the years.
 With increasing numbers of SaaS and cloud solutions being used – many of which were implemented by the divisions without the knowledge of IT managers – it is possible to lose track of the overall system.

 The current supplier consolidation trend is proof of this: in order to achieve further synergies and leverage potential, companies are drastically reducing the number of application service providers.
 Companies are focusing on their core competences, processes and applications and are only developing solutions that set them apart from the competition.